GEIGEIGEIST/AMSEL/README.md

 # AMSEL KEYBOARD

-AMSEL is a 38 key column-staggered keyboard with spla.
-It supports a per key RGB matrix, underglow, encoders, a RGB OLED display, haptic feedback and two amplified speakers.
+AMSEL is a 38 key column-staggered keyboard with splay.
+It supports a per key RGB matrix, underglow, MCU-illumination, encoders, a RGB OLED display, haptic feedback and two amplified speakers.
 It runs on the Rasperry Pi RP2040.

 ***